 VFW Lake - Lat: 35.3567°N Long: -87.4845°W

-Hours: daylight hours - Unauthorized entry or presence is prohibited between sunset and sunrise.
+Hours: Daylight hours - Unauthorized entry or presence is prohibited between sunset and sunrise.

-Fees: Fees: any applicable license/permit requirements.
+Fees: Any applicable license/permit requirements.

 LAWRENCE COUNTY • 14,952 ACRES